Education Tax Credits

 Qualified expenses must be reduced by tax-free scholarships, Pell grants, veterans' education assistance or employer-provided educational assistance.
 The educational institution may provide Form 1098-T, Tuition Statement showing the amount of qualified expenses as well as any reductions because of scholarships, grants, reimbursements, or adjustments to expenses.
 However, the credit can only be claimed for expenses paid in the applicable tax year, which may not be reported on Form 1098-T.

-Only the taxpayer who claims the child as a dependent can claim the credits, unless he decides not to claim the credit, so that the child can do so, which would be advantageous for parents whose income exceeds the income eligibility for the credits.
+Only the taxpayer who claims the child as a dependent can claim the credits, unless he decides not to claim the credit, so that the child can do so, which would be better for parents whose income exceeds the income eligibility for the credits.
 Even if a third-party, such as a grandparent pays for the child's expenses, the parent can still claim the credit, since the child is his dependent.
 The grandparent can only claim the credit if the child is her dependent.

 A credit can be claimed for students who receive a tax-free distribution from a Coverdell Education Savings Account (ESA) or a qualified tuition program (QTP).
-However, the expenses paid by these distributions reduce the amount of eligible expenses that can be claimed for the credit.
+However, the expenses paid by these distributions lower the eligible expenses that can be claimed for the credit.
 A previously claimed credit may have to be recaptured and reported as income if the taxpayer received tax-free educational assistance or a refund of an expense that was used for a prior year credit.

 The credits are also reduced by income excluded from gross income, such as gifts or inheritance.
 Expenses that remain after being reduced by educational credits and distributions from ESAs or QTPs can be used to determine the exclusion amount for United States Savings Bonds.
 The 10% tax penalty that is normally assessed on excess distributions from ESAs or QTPs does not apply if the excess was caused by claiming an educational credit.